-- To verify that the specification is sufficiently clear and unambiguous that it can be correctly interpreted and implemented. - To demonstrate that the specification has all of the features and functionality that are required and that it works correctly in the intended operational environment.
+- to verify that the specification is sufficiently clear and unambiguous that it can be correctly interpreted and implemented; - to demonstrate that the specification has all of the features and functionality that are required and that it works correctly in the intended operational environment.

 The WG chair is responsible for documenting the specific implementation(s) that qualify the specification, along with detailed, feature-by-feature reports relevant to their testing or for justifying why such implementation is either inappropriate or should otherwise be waived.
-The documentation of the qualifying implementation must include clear statements, preferably in the form of a filled out PICS proforma (when present), describing the implementation's ability to support each of the individual options and features.
+The documentation of the qualifying implementation must include clear statements, preferably in the form of a filled out ICS proforma (when present), describing the implementation's ability to support each of the individual options and features.
 If patented or otherwise controlled technology is required for the implementation, it must be demonstrated that the licensing process and fees are reasonable and non-discriminatory.
-The draft document shall contain, in the Preface, a statement requesting disclosure of any possible patent that might infringe on the standard, as follows:
+Patent-related text to be included in the Preface of Draft Recommended Standards is specified in subsection 3.3.6.2 of reference [1].